CodeReclaimers/neat-python/docs/config_file.rst

 * *bias_max_value*
     The maximum allowed bias value.
 Biases above this value will be clamped to this value.
 * *bias_min_value*
     The minimum allowed bias value.
-Biases blow this value will be clamped to this value.
+Biases below this value will be clamped to this value.
 * *bias_mutate_power*
     The standard deviation of the zero-centered normal distribution from which a bias value mutation is drawn.
 * *bias_mutate_rate*